digital-preservation/csv-validator/csv-validator-cmd/README.md

 Building from Source Code
 -------------------------

-We are using the Maven build system, executing `mvn package` will proudce a distribution of the command line application in both `target/csv-validator-cmd-?` and `target/csv-validator-cmd-?.zip`.
+We are using the Maven build system, executing `mvn package` will produce a distribution of the command line application in both `target/csv-validator-cmd-?-application` and `target/csv-validator-cmd-?-application.zip`.
 Note the '?' will be replaced by the version number of the product.